Trust center · Cumulative rig

 Any drift from the reference is a launch-blocking bug.

 Every Driftstack engine build runs the cumulative rig against the reference iPhone.
 If any signal differs from what the reference returns, the build does not ship.
-We don't paper over individual signals with JavaScript shims — that's the approach every stealth-plugin tool takes, and it's exactly what the rig catches.
+We don't paper over individual signals with JavaScript patches ("shims") layered on top — that's the approach every stealth-plugin tool takes, and it's exactly what the rig catches.

-When iOS releases a new Safari version, the reference moves and the engine has to catch up.
-Until it does, the prior reference stays the customer-facing archetype; the engine targets the prior iOS, not a half-built blend.
+When Apple ships a new iOS or Safari version, our target (the reference) moves and the engine has to catch up.
+Until it fully matches the new version, we keep offering the previous version's profiles — a phone Apple really shipped — as the customer-facing archetype; the engine targets the prior iOS, not a half-built blend of old and new.